dragonchain/dragonchain-installer/README.md

 ## Building From Source

-In order to build this project from source, ensure that you have golang 1.13 or later installed, run `go get -u github.com/dragonchain/dragonchain-installer` to get the code, then navigate to this cloned directory (`"$GOPATH/src/github.com/dragonchain/dragonchain-installer"`) and simply run: `make release`
+In order to build this project from source, ensure that you have golang 1.13 or later installed, then simply run `go get -u github.com/dragonchain/dragonchain-installer/cmd/dc-installer`.

-The built binaries will be in the `release` folder
+This will download and build the executable `dc-installer` into your `$GOPATH/bin`